-This 2-day training offered by psychologists Ingmar Gorman and Elizabeth Nielson is designed for clinicians and healthcare providers who want to learn more about current psychedelic research and clinical practice, including how to work with patients who have a history of psychedelic use or have expressed an interest in using psychedelics.
-This interactive training includes experiential learning and role-play exercises.
-It is the first time a program of this kind has been offered in Canada.
+This in-person* workshop is designed for clinicians and healthcare providers who want to learn more about current psychedelic research and clinical practice, including how to work with patients who have a history of psychedelic use or have expressed an interest in using psychedelics.
+This interactive training includes role plays, demonstrations, case examples, and experiential learning opportunities.

 - Discuss the historical justifications for psychedelic clinical research

 - Describe key theoretical approaches to psychedelic-assisted therapy

 - Discuss the state of psychedelic clinical research, rescheduling efforts, and how psychedelic-assisted psychotherapy works with clients.

 - Compare psychedelic integration psychotherapy to integration in peer and shamanic settings